 Research shows people spend an average of three hours and 15 minutes on their phones every day.
 That means if you make your rewards accessible via a smartphone, your audience members are more likely to engage with them.

-Digital reward codes provide instant recognition as they can be delivered within 24 hours, sometimes sooner.
+Our Digital CODES, CONNECT, CLAIMS suite provide instant recognition as they can be delivered within 24 hours, sometimes sooner.
 Within a matter of hours an employee or customer can receive a text or email with a personal message thanking or congratulating them with a digital gift.

 Our digital reward platform, Select, enables employees and customers to redeem their codes for a gift card or eGift of their choice.
 So, not only will they receive a reward instantly, they are then given flexibility to choose their prize.
 Feedback confirms that people enjoy deciding where, when and how to spend their digital reward code.
 The time spent considering their options also means more time for them to benefit from feeling appreciated, which in turn gives them a longer motivational boost.